hashicorp/terraform-provider-aws/docs/aws-go-sdk-migrations.md

 ValidateDiagFunc: enum.Validate[awstypes.Thing](),
 ```

-## Pagination

-V2 of the AWS SDK introduces new [paginator](https://aws.github.io/aws-sdk-go-v2/docs/making-requests/#using-paginators) helpers.
-Any `List*Pages` methods called with V1 of the SDK will need to replace the pagination function argument with the syntax documented in the AWS SDK for Go V2 documentation.

 ## Acceptance Testing `ErrorCheck`

 With V1, this check relies on the endpoint ID constant included in the SDK.